SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                                            This adds the Gamer Service Component to your games Components collection.&nbsp; The XNA Game components collection, is a part of the XNA game framework and a bit outside the scope of this tutorial for now.&nbsp; I used to use them a lot in the beginning but I (like a lot of people) seem to favour doing it ourselves, it is not that it is bad (it is actually quite powerful when used right), it is just that there is a certain way of writing game features to make use of the component system and developers usually want more control than it offers.&nbsp; Look them up in the XNA help by searching “XNA Components”.
+                                            This adds the Gamer Service Component to your games Components collection.
+The XNA Game components collection, is a part of the XNA game framework and a bit outside the scope of this tutorial for now.
+I used to use them a lot in the beginning but I (like a lot of people) seem to favour doing it ourselves, it is not that it is bad (it is actually quite powerful when used right), it is just that there is a certain way of writing game features to make use of the component system and developers usually want more control than it offers.
+Look them up in the XNA help by searching “XNA Components”.